 - Speak to the camera, not the screen.

 - Talk about your company culture!
-They can’t see it, so you’ll want to emphasize your mission or core tenets.
+A video interview prevents candidates from seeing the environment of your office, so you’ll want to emphasize your company’s mission or core tenets.

-- Ask the same questions you’d ask in an in-person interview.
+- Remember to ask the same questions you’d ask in an in-person interview.

 - Take notes!
-But be sure to let the candidate know what you’re doing so they know you’re still paying attention.
+But be sure to let the candidate know so they don’t assume you’ve disengaged with the conversation.

-The odds are pretty good that even if this is your first time leading a video interview, it won’t be your last.
-Send a quick thank you note to your candidate — yes, we’re flipping the script on this one — and ask them to complete a feedback survey.
+Send a quick thank you note to your candidate — yes, we’re flipping the script on this one— and ask them to complete a feedback survey.
 Ask them how the platform worked for them, how they felt the conversation went, and if there’s anything you can do to improve the process.

-You’ll gain valuable insights into your process and you’ll have another chance to see how responsive and thoughtful the candidate is!
+Not only will you gain valuable insights into your video interview process, you have yet another chance to see how responsive and thoughtful the candidate is.